Get Ready for the Winter with These 10 Fall Outdoor Cleanup Tasks

 For much of the country, autumn produces beautiful foliage— a brief transition between the warm summer days and cold winter nights.
 It is a good time to clean up the remnants of summertime fun and prepare for the harsher impending climate.
 Handling these fall outdoor cleanup tasks could save you time and money rather than waiting for “spring cleaning.”

 Regardless of whether you use your grill year-round, fall is the perfect time to give the grill a thorough cleaning after a summer full of cookouts and tailgates.
-Use a wire brush to scrape the grates, and a pen-shaped non-scratch (for most household surfaces) Scrigit Scraper to loosen any stuck-on grime before giving everything a complete wipe down.
+Use a wire grill brush, which is in good condition, to scrape the grates.
+In addition, use a pen-shaped non-scratch (for most household surfaces) Scrigit Scraper to loosen any stuck-on grime before giving everything a complete wipe down.
 If you are storing your grill, be sure to use an appropriate grill cover.

 Check windows and doors for loose or missing caulk.
 A weak seal around windows and doors can result in cold winter drafts and cost you hundreds of dollars in heating bills!
 Use a Scrigit Scraper to pry up any deteriorating caulk, and make sure that the spaces are dry before applying new caulk.
 This helps avoid sealing in moisture.

 Wash exterior house windows.
 Use your Scrigit Scraper to clean sliding glass door and window tracks with no scrubbing by following these directions.

 Remove window cooling units and wipe down before storing.
 Use a Scrigit Scraper to remove any debris on the unit, as well as in the window sill.
 Remember to clean the filters!
 Remove leaves and debris from outdoor air conditioning units.

 Check the gutters and downspouts for debris.
 With the falling leaves and heavy rains in some areas, debris may accumulate quickly and require you to clean them out a few times through the season.